Thompson & Associates Wetland Services

 Ms. Nadeau's training includes Critical Methods in Wetland Delineation offered by the WI DNR in 2006 and 2010, Wetland Soils and Hydrology taught by the Wetland Training Institute in 2006, Wetland Plant Identification Field Course, Biotic Consultants, Inc., 2005; and the Wisconsin Compensatory Wetland Mitigation Training, Wisconsin Department of Natural Resources (WDNR), 2005.
 Nadeau is a WDNR Certified Reviewer of the DNR Natural Heritage Inventory- a database of state and federally protected plants and animals.

 Aaron J. Menke, Assistant Wetland Ecologist & GIS Mapping Expert

 Aaron J. Menke earned a Bachelor’s degree in Applied Environmental Geography from University of Wisconsin-Parkside in 2013, and has a Certificate in Geographic Information System (GIS).
 He previously worked as a Natural Resource Specialist at the Hawthorn Hollow Nature Sanctuary and Arboretum (Kenosha), and was a Forestry Specialist for City of Kenosha identifying, inventorying and mapping street trees.
 Mr. Menke has inventoried native vegetation at Hawthorn Hollow, Chiwaukee Prairie, and the Root River stream corridor.
 He has participated in varied wildlife surveys including Blanding’s Turtles where he captured, marked and performed genetic analysis on turtles in the Root and Pike River watersheds, Blue Bird Nest box monitoring at Hawthorn Hollow as well as trapping and removal of Red Swamp Crayfish (invasive) in Poerio Park, Kenosha.
-He successfully completed the Basic Wetland Delineation course offered by the University of Wisconsin-La Crosse in 2014, and Critical Methods in Wetland Delineation yearly from 2015-2018.
+He successfully completed the Basic Wetland Delineation course offered by the University of Wisconsin-La Crosse in 2014, the Advanced Wetland Delineation course in 2018, and Critical Methods in Wetland Delineation yearly from 2015-2019.